sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 ----------------------

 The ``fetch()`` method of a Fido client is responsible for converting a set of search results (possibly sliced by the user) into a set of URLs to be downloaded.
-Due to the history of clients and how they were implemented in sunpy, some existing clients support use not through the ``Fido`` wrapper, this makes them appear more complex.
+Due to the history of clients and how they were implemented in sunpy, some existing clients support use outside of the``Fido`` wrapper, this makes them appear more complex.
 In this example we are going to write a ``fetch()`` method which is designed only to be called from ``Fido``.

 The parameters for such a method should be::